All Episodes

 How did our country react to that?

-So now the president has clearly warned Hamas since the president had this meeting in Egypt with General El Sisi and all the leaders of all these Arab nations and European nations around the world.
+So now the president has clearly warned Hamas since the president had this meeting in Egypt with General El-Sisi and all the leaders of all these Arab nations and European nations around the world.

 Now you're getting into a Shia versus Sunni battle in that conflict.

-Uh they are now a paper tiger.
+They are now a paper tiger.

-Now I do make a distinction between the Iranian people, I make a distinction between the Russian people.
+Now, I do make a distinction between the Iranian people.

-And it is, you know, now a window of opportunity exists, but since that day they have been assassinating anybody perceived as not being a hundred percent pro Hamas, pro-terrorist, pro-war, pro-terror, you know, pro-attack Israel and pro-chanting death to Israel.
+But since that day, they have been assassinating anybody perceived as not being 100% pro-Hamas, pro-terrorist, pro-war, pro-terrorist, you know, pro-attack Israel and pro-chanting death to Israel.

 And so, you know, that's going to take Arab nations now stepping up, doing that which they had never done before for decades, and that's going to be part of the solution.

-And I believe the the best solution would be for them, you know, to all contribute to a police force defunding, demilitarizing Gaza and beginning the process, hopefully, of investing their money, not ours, in rebuilding that part of the Middle East for families that actually want to live in peace and raise their kids and not indoctrinate them into radicalism.
+And I believe the best solution would be for them, you know, to all contribute to a police force defunding, demilitarizing Gaza and beginning the process, hopefully, of investing their money, not ours, in rebuilding that part of the Middle East for families that actually want to live in peace and raise their kids and not indoctrinate them into radicalism.

-Now, as it relates to Russia, you know, this phone call yesterday in a lead up to today's meeting at the White House that concluded just a short time ago with President Zelensky was pivotal.
+Now, as it relates to Russia, this phone call yesterday in a lead up to today's meeting at the White House that concluded just a short time ago with President Zelensky was pivotal.

-And but so did the Ukrainians.
+But so did the Ukrainians.

-And, you know, reports that United States intelligence had helped the Ukrainians, you know, with better pinpointing of the targeting, and they've gone after the Ukrainians have by using drone technology, the lifeblood of Russia's economy, which is energy, and they've been going after their refineries and successfully taking out many of them.
+And, you know, reports that the United States intelligence had helped the Ukrainians, you know, with better pinpointing of the targeting.

 You know, to the point now we're reading that, you know, many, many portions of Russia have lines for people waiting to buy gasoline.

-This is a an energy-rich country.
+This is an energy-rich country.

-Usually you wouldn't need that, but they need to sell the energy to actually fund their war machine.
+But they need to sell the energy to actually fund their war machine.

 And so President Trump has gone at this now from two ways.

-Unlike Biden, he's not paying for Ukraine's weapons, he's selling it to NATO, and then NATO provides it to them.
+He's selling it to NATO, and then NATO provides it to them.

-And number one, and number two, he's the only thing the U.S., according to reports, I have no independent corroboration of this, but they've been providing intelligence so that the Ukrainians now can fight back and fight back in Russian territory and take out the funding for their war machine, which is always critical.
+And number one, and number two, the only thing the U.S., according to reports, I have no independent corroboration of this, but they've been providing intelligence so that the Ukrainians now can fight back and fight back in Russian territory and take out the funding for their war machine, which is always critical.

-You know, NATO is designed purposely, you know, to fight and protect against likely Russia and Putin, and meanwhile, they're making Putin rich and funding his war machine by buying his oil and purchasing his oil.
+And meanwhile, they're making Putin rich and funding his war machine by buying his oil and purchasing his oil.

 You know, at that point, Putin has no choice.

-There's one other factor, though, and the president said it today, and he's, you know, President Trump's always sending messages because in the lead up to this meeting with Zelensky today, the president talked about it might be time to send Tomahawk precision missiles to Ukraine or to sell them to NATO to give to Ukraine.
+And he's, you know, President Trump's always sending messages because in the lead up to this meeting with Zelensky today, the president talked about, well, it might be time to send Tomahawk precision missiles to Ukraine or to sell them to NATO to give to Ukraine.

 That would be a game changer.

-That would be the Ukraine then having the ability to strike deep and pr with with incredible precision inside of Russian territory, and there's probably not much Vladimir Putin can do about it.
+That would be the Ukraine then having the ability to strike deep with incredible precision inside of Russian territory.

 Remember, the Iranian missile defense systems that were in place, you know, were all Russian systems.